 Waewae, the third year, is about growing your independence and connecting you to the industry.
 You will be part of Toi Film, a live performance production, industry workshops, audition workshops, and self-tape practice.
 You will also develop and showcase your own work inside and outside the school.

-2021 ACTING APPLICATIONS ARE NOW CLOSED.
-Entry into the course is by application and audition.
+***Applications for entry in 2024 are now CLOSED*** Entry into the course is by application and audition.
 You'll need to submit the online application form and answer the Personal Statement questions below, you'll also need to send us some documents (see the application form for details).
 All applicants will attend an initial three-hour audition workshop led by Toi Whakaari acting tutors and graduates.
-This is an active workshop where you will be on the ﬂoor working and learning.
-There is a cost for the initial audition workshop ($50), if cost is an issue please contact us for options.
-If you are successful and move to the next phase of the audition process, you will be invited to attend the Applicants’ Weekend.
-Held at Toi Whakaari in Wellington, this three-day intensive workshop will enable you to work with all the acting tutors at Toi Whakaari in a wide range of environments including screen and live performance.
+This is an active workshop where you will be on the floor working and learning.
+There is a cost for the initial audition workshop ($45), if cost is an issue please contact us for options.
+Workshops will take place in Wellington, Auckland, and Christchurch.
+The link to book the Audition workshops is at the top of the Application Form (in the 'How to fill in this form' section).
+You can view the 2023 audition scripts via the button below.
+If you are successful and move to the next phase of the audition process, you will be invited to attend the Applicants’ Weekend (27 - 28 October).
+Held at Toi Whakaari in Wellington, this three-day intensive series of workshops will enable you to work with all the acting tutors at Toi Whakaari in a wide range of environments including screen and live performance.

 Personal Statement Info:

 Your Personal Statement should answer the following questions:

 You should aim for around 200 words for each of questions 1 & 2, be succinct!
 You can type your answers in the form or send us the link to a video (please note: ALL overseas applicants doing online auditions MUST submit video personal statements).